wp-plugins/upprev/readme.txt

 = 2.3.4 =

 * BUGFIX: fixed problem with default values and values saving (again)
-* IMPROVMENT: added correct way to enquene style and js files
+* IMPROVEMENT: added correct way to enqueue style and js files

 = 2.3.3 =